Key Takeaways:

 6. Employee Management

-To Build A Restaurant POS System, you must add a feature that helps restaurants manage staff shifts, roles, attendance, and access levels.
+To build restaurant POS System, you must add a feature that helps restaurants manage staff shifts, roles, attendance, and access levels.
 This feature also allows performance metrics and tip distributions to be tracked.

 7. Customer Relationship Management (CRM)